opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/thing-xml.md

     </thing-type>
 ```

+Thing types are listed by default, unless specified otherwise.
+Hiding thing types potentially makes sense if they are deprecated and should not be used anymore.
+Also, this can be useful if users should not be bothered with distinguishing similar devices which for technical reasons have to have separate thing types.
+In that way, a generic thing type could be listed for users and a corresponding thing handler would change the thing type immediately to a more concrete one, handing over control to the correct specialized handler.

 Bindings may optionally set the listing of a thing type.
 By doing do, they indicate to user interfaces whether it should be shown to the users or not, e.g. when pairing things manually: